nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test case: `tundone /t 2 /t 3`<br>
        Expected: Second and third tasks are marked as incomplete.
 Success message will be shown in the status message.

+    4. Test case: `tundone /t 1 /t 0`<br>
+        Expected: No task is marked as incomplete.
+Error message shown in the status message.

 #### Editing a task